KJKan/mcfarland/Tutorial.md

 ## Bifactor Model <a name="BiModel"></a>

+Often, a bifactor model is considered an alternative for the second order *g* factor model.
+Note that the bifactor model implies tha:
+- none of the cognitive ability measures are unidimensional
+- *g* has direct indicators
-In the alternative model, the bifactor model, measures are not unidimensional, and would indicate g directly.
-Note that this goes against g theory (Jensen, 1998), in which it is stated g itself is not a cognitive ability itself.
+     - this goes against g theory (Jensen, 1998), in which it is stated *g* itself is not a cognitive ability itself.

 ![](https://raw.githubusercontent.com/KJKan/mcfarland/master/BifactorModel.jpg)

-The model can also be considered a means to simply decompose the variance of a variable into variance components of course.
+However, the model can also be considered simply as a means to decompose the variance of a variable into variance components.
+In that sense, there is nothing wrong with it.

-Anyhow, this is how the model looks like in Psychonetrics.
+Anyhow, this is how the bifactor model looks like in Psychonetrics.

 ```{r}